Scientist (Twice song)

+"Scientist" peaked at number 52 on the Billboard Global 200 and number 32 on South Korea's Circle Digital Chart.

-Background
+Background and release

 On October 1, 2021, Twice released their first English single, "The Feels".
 At the end of the song's music video, an upcoming full-length album and tour were teased.
 On October 24, JYP Entertainment released a trailer featuring Twice members dressed up as scientists at the "Twice Love Lab", a laboratory where they conduct "love experiments".
 On November 5, a snippet of the song was uploaded to Twice's TikTok account.

+The Japanese version of "Scientist" was released as a digital single on March 2, 2022, ahead of Twice's fourth compilation album #Twice4.
+The Japanese lyrics were written by Yuki Kokubo.

 Composition

 "Scientist" has its lyrics written by Sim Eun-jee and music composed by Anne-Marie, Melanie Fontana, Michel "Lindgren" Schulz, Tommy Brown, Steven Franks, and 72.
 The song has been described as a blend of deep house and dance-pop with 80s synth beats.
-Lyrically, it expresses that "love is not something you can calculate, study and try to find an answer to but is something you should follow with your heart."
+Lyrically, it expresses that "love is not something you can calculate, study and try to find an answer to but is something you should follow with your heart".
 Running for more than 3 minutes, the song is composed in the key of F♯ mixolydian and has a tempo of 113 beats per minute.

-Critical reception
+Critical reception and accolades

 Bailey Kanthatham of the New University acknowledged the song's "innocent approach to love", contrasting it with Twice's most recent singles, "Alcohol-Free", "Perfect World", and "The Feels".

-Year-end lists

-Promotion

-JYP Entertainment released several concept photos and video teasers to promote Formula of Love: O+T=<3 and "Scientist".

-Live performances

-Twice performed "Scientist" on several music shows in South Korea, including KBS2's Music Bank, MBC's Show!
-Music Core, and SBS's Inkigayo.
-In the United States, the group appeared on the MTV news show Fresh Out Live on November 13 with a performance of "Scientist".
+It was ranked amongst the best K-pop Songs of the year by Billboard (19th), Dazed (9th), and Paper (9th).

+"Scientist" received two music program awards on Music Bank on November 19 and Inkigayo on November 28, 2021.
+It won the Artist of the Year – Digital Music (November) award at the 11th Gaon Chart Music Awards.